navapbc/template-application-nextjs/template-only-docs/set-up-cd.md

 ## Next.js app

 The Next.js app can be deployed as a static HTML export or as a Node.js server, depending on your needs.
+By default, the Next.js and Infra templates are configured to deploy the app as a Node.js server in a Docker container.
+[Reference the server rendering ADR for additional context](../docs/decisions/app/0005-server-rendering.md).

-The [Next.js deployment documentation](https://nextjs.org/docs/deployment) provides more information on how to deploy your application.
+The [Next.js deployment documentation](https://nextjs.org/docs/deployment) provides more information on the various ways to deploy a Next.js application.

 ## Storybook